qianmengchen/TopGoaler/server/readme.md

 Run `node server.js` under server file to run your server

-Then in webbrowser, (I choose safari), use curl call to connect with server.
+Then in webbrowser, (I choose safari), use http call to connect with server. or, you can use curl call in terminal.

 For example ,
 curl http:/localhost:8001/channel_creator/bxzhu_channel will helpe you to get channel=bxzhu_channel in table channel_creator